Lysxia/hashislife/README.md

 - *matrix*: Raw text format.

 - *conversion*: Converts to and from quad trees.
-Lossy formats TODO.

 - *lifecount*: Counting cells in a quadtree.